john1162504/Seng201-java-project/src/README.txt

 How to run this JAR program
 1.Ensure Java 17 is installed on your machine
 2.Open Extract this zip file
-3.Run "java cch235_rli107SumoAgent.jar" in your terminal
+3.Run "java -jar cch235_rli107SumoAgent.jar" in your terminal